anandgarg91/sofsec/mdslides.md

 \centerline{\includegraphics[width=0.4\linewidth]{figs/oracle-attack-before-plaintext}}

-* This attack is able to "guess" the plaintext from ciphertext in a crypto-system implementation where there is an __oracle__ (denote by $O$) and within it is possible to distinguish padding error to the others.
+* This attack is able to "guess" the plaintext from ciphertext in a crypto-system implementation where there is an __oracle__ (denote by $O$) and within it is possible to distinguish padding error to the others when it try to decrypt messages.

-* Through this attack, the complexity of this attack is significantly less than others attacks (i.e.: brute force on the private key).
+* The complexity of this attack is significantly less than others attacks (i.e.: brute force on the private key).

-## How it works?

-* Side channel attack use side information from the system to unevil some secret information
-    * The CBC mode of a block cipher with the combination of well-known PKCS7 padding method is defacto stnadard CBC usage.

-* How Reciever behaves if padding is not correct?
-    * This question leads to oracle attack
-    * Attack works with complexity O(NbW)
-* Where W is Number of possible Words
+## Crypto-system implementation

+\centerline{\includegraphics[width=.7\linewidth]{figs/crypto-system}}

+* Let's suppose that Lisa is sending messages to Nelson.
+They are using RC5/CBC/PKCS7 to encrypt the messages with a pre-shared key; Milhouse is able to see and store the encrypted messages, but he doesn't know the key.

+* To do the padding oracle attack possible, it is required that Nelson has a distinguished behaviour when he receives encrypted messages $C_x$ with padding errors.

 ## Oracle Attack